-- 16.12 13.12 To sell alcohol in licensed premises at least one person needs to hold a 'Personal Licence' which has been granted by the Licensing Authority where they live.
-This requirement does not apply to 'qualifying clubs'. - 16.13 13.13 In some premises there may be more than one person holding a 'Personal Licence' and it is important that one person is named as being in control, this person is called the 'Designated Premises Supervisor'.
-The Designated Premises Supervisor is the key person who will usually be responsible for the day to day management of the premises.

-- 16.14 13.14 There is one exemption from the need for a personal licence holder and "Designated Premise Supervisor" in line with the mandatory requirements of the Licensing Act 2003 section 19(2) and 19(3).
-That is in the case where a community premises (church, community and village halls etc.) has applied for and been granted an application to disapply these mandatory conditions. - 16.15 13.15 In determining applications for personal licences the Licensing Authority will have regard to the guidelines issued by the Secretary of State under section 182 of the Licensing Act 2003 and any secondary legislation.
+- 16.12 To sell alcohol in licensed premises at least one person needs to hold a 'Personal Licence' which has been granted by the Licensing Authority where they live.
+This requirement does not apply to 'qualifying clubs'. - 16.13 In some premises there may be more than one person holding a 'Personal Licence' and it is important that one person is named as being in control, this person is called the 'Designated Premises Supervisor'.
+The Designated Premises Supervisor is the key person who will usually be responsible for the day to day management of the premises. - 16.14 There is one exemption from the need for a personal licence holder and "Designated Premise Supervisor" in line with the mandatory requirements of the Licensing Act 2003 section 19(2) and 19(3).
+That is in the case where a community premises (church, community and village halls etc.) has applied for and been granted an application to disapply these mandatory conditions. - 16.15 In determining applications for personal licences the Licensing Authority will have regard to the guidelines issued by the Secretary of State under section 182 of the Licensing Act 2003 and any secondary legislation.
 The promotion of the four licensing objectives applies to the consideration of applications for personal licences equally as it does to applications for premises licences.

-17.0 14.0 Representations
+17.0 Representations

-- 17.1 14.1 This policy will not seek to exclude any rights enshrined in the Act or any other legislation for applicants or those making representations against applications.
-Each application and representation will be treated on its merits taking into account the legislation, the Guidance issued under section 182 of the Licensing Act 2003 and this policy. - 17.2 Authority, by a 'Responsible Authority' or by 'Interested Parties' which include individuals such as residents or bodies or individuals who live in the vicinity of such a premises, and such as a residents association, trade associations and other businesses operating in the vicinity.
-Representations can be made concerning:- - Applications for new premises licences or club premises certificates - Applications to vary premises licences or club premises certificates - Personal licence applications on criminal grounds (only by the Police) - 17.3 44.3 Responsible Authorities are the public authorities specifically designated under the Licensing Act 2003 to be consulted on all licence applications and are also entitled to make representations.
-A full list of Responsible Authorities is attached as Appendix F. - 17.4 The Licensing Authority expect other responsible authorities, where they have concerns, to raise representations that fall within their remit.
-For instance, where there are concerns of crime and disorder, then the police should submit a representation.
+- 17.1 This policy will not seek to exclude any rights enshrined in the Act or any other legislation for applicants or those making representations against applications.
+Each application and representation will be treated on its merits taking into account the legislation, the Guidance issued under section 182 of the Licensing Act 2003 and this policy. - 17.2 Representations can be made to the Council, as Licensing Authority, by a 'Responsible Authority' or by 'Interested Parties' which include individuals such as residents or bodies such as a residents association, trade associations and other businesses operating.
+Representations can be made concerning:-